 - The mechanism of this gas exchange follows Henry's law, which basically says that there is an equilibrium concentration of oxygen that should be dissolved in blood.

-- When blood reaches the lungs, they have less than the equilibrium concentration of oxygen because the body used them up.
+- When blood reaches the lungs, it has less than the equilibrium concentration of oxygen because the body used the oxygen up.
 Therefore, oxygen diffuses into blood.

 - The CO2 in blood that reaches the lungs is higher than the equilibrium concentration because of the body releases them.
 Therefore, CO2 diffuses out of blood.

 - Thermoregulation: breathing causes you to lose heat (you breath out warm, moist air).

 - Mucus lining of respiratory tract traps pathogens and particles.